Storm Lake's Josh Steffens, Le Mars' Michael Meis and Evan Pratt qualify for state tennis tournament

 Team substate meets will take place on May 12 and May 17, with the state meets set for May 31-June 1 in Waukee (2A) and Iowa City (1A).

-The substate final will be held May 17, matching the winner of the Sioux City bracket and the winner of West Des Moines Valley-Southeast Polk for a spot in the eight-team state tournament.
-Valley is the No. 1 seed in Substate 1.

 Spencer and Spirit Lake earned the No. 1 and No. 2 seeds, respectively, in the 1A Substate 1.
-In the first round Friday, Spencer will host Cherokee, while Le Mars will play Bishop Heelan.
+In the first round Friday, Spencer will host Cherokee, while Le Mars will play Bishop Heelan in Spencer.
 The winners will play in the second round later in the day Friday.

-Spirit Lake will host Estherville-Lincoln Central in the first round Friday, while Sergeant Bluff-Luton will meet Storm Lake.
-The winner of the two matches will play later in the day Friday.
+Spirit Lake will host Estherville-Lincoln Central in the first round Friday, while Sergeant Bluff-Luton will meet Storm Lake in Spirit Lake.
+The winners of the two matches will play later in the day Friday.

+The Spencer and Spirit Lake bracket winners will meet on May 17 for a spot in the 1A state tournament.

 Dave Dreeszen is the managing editor for the Sioux City Journal.
 Contact him at ddreeszen@siouxcityjournal.com or 712-293-4211